 Inspecting Involved Vehicles

-An auto manufacturer could be held liable for a truck accident.
+An auto manufacturer could be a liable party in your truck accident.
 Parts suppliers and manufacturers may also be culpable if they knowingly provide substandard or damaged parts.

 Investigating the Trucking Company